icattlecoder/jkl/README.md

 ## Installation

+You can visit the [jkl project's downloads page](https://github.com/why404/jkl/tags) and select the binary distribution that matches your operating system and processor architecture.

 If you want to install from source you should [install the Go tools](http://golang.org/doc/install) first.

 In order to compile with `go build` you will first need to download